-7. Narrative explanation of evidence available from employers of program completers, with a characterization of findings.
+G. Narrative explanation of evidence available from employers of program completers, with a characterization of findings.

-One survey was sent to Guam Department of Education (GDOE) school principals to assess new teacher graduates for SY 2018-19 and SY 2019-20.
-For these school years, there were 69 new teacher graduates from the University of Guam School of Education (SOE) who were placed in 31 out of the 41 Guam Department of Education schools.
-The link to the SOE Employer Survey was emailed to the school principals to complete online using Qualtrics.
+One survey was sent to Guam Department of Education (GDOE) school principals to assess new teacher graduates for SY2020-2021.
+For these school years, there were 42 new teacher graduates from the University of Guam School of Education (SOE) The link to the SOE Employer Survey was emailed to the school principals to complete online using Qualtrics).
 The response rates were as follows:

-• Elementary: 12 out of 21 principals responded (57% response rate)
+• Elementary: 6 out of 12 principals responded (50% response rate)

-• Secondary: 6 out of 10 principals responded (60% response rate)
+• Secondary: 5 out of 8 principals responded (63% response rate)

-• OVERALL: 18 out of the 31 principals responded (58% response rate)
+• OVERALL: 11 out of the 20 principals responded (55% response rate)